Dubai Creek

 Insider Tips

-- Take an abra (traditional wooden boat) across the creek for just AED 1
+- Take an abra (traditional wooden boat) across the creek for just AED 1 to enjoy an authentic experience.

-- Visit the Gold and Spice Souks in Deira
+- Visit the Gold and Spice Souks in Deira for shopping and cultural exploration.

 History and Interesting Facts